NDepend

 Roslyn

-The core of Roslyn are the 3x compiler projects Roslyn.CodeAnalysis, Roslyn.CodeAnalysis.CSharp and Roslyn.CodeAnalysis.VisualBasic.
-Around those projects there is a galaxy of smaller projects to handle services like Workspace / Solution / Project, Analyzer Runner, Scripting, Expression evaluation…
+The core of Roslyn is the 3x compiler projects Roslyn.CodeAnalysis, Roslyn.CodeAnalysis.CSharp and Roslyn.CodeAnalysis.VisualBasic.
+Around those projects, there is a galaxy of smaller projects to handle services like Workspace / Solution / Project, Analyzer Runner, Scripting, Expression evaluation…

 Again the large projects approach makes sense here because a compiler is something cohesive: one might want to compile some C# code without hosting the VB.NET compiler in-memory but one certainly doesn’t want to only use a partial version of the C# compiler.